sermons/filled/slides/slides.md

   + successful, accomplished, good at what we do: in property, biz, relationships
 + what we've built for ourselves becomes important to us
   + God's continual invitation/reminder interrupts our daily life, becomes annoying
++ so proud of being invited
+  + but do we actually want to go?

 ---
 <!-- .slide: data-background="white" -->